eForms Logo

 The following persons are prohibited from owning and purchasing a firearm in the state of Washington:[2]

-• A person, whether an adult or juvenile, is guilty of the crime of unlawful possession of a firearm in the first degree, if the person owns, accesses, has in the person’s custody, control, or possession, or receives any firearm after having previously been convicted or found not guilty by reason of insanity in Washington or elsewhere of any serious offense.
+• A person, whether an adult or juvenile, is guilty of the crime of unlawful possession of a firearm in the first degree if the person owns, accesses, has in the person’s custody, control, or possession, or receives any firearm after having previously been convicted or found not guilty because of insanity in Washington or elsewhere of any serious offense.

-• A person, whether an adult or juvenile, is guilty of the crime of unlawful possession of a firearm in the second degree, if the person does not qualify for the crime of unlawful possession of a firearm in the first degree, and the person owns, accesses, has in the person’s custody, control, or possession, or receives any firearm:
+• A person, whether an adult or juvenile, is guilty of unlawful possession of a firearm in the second degree if the person does not qualify for the crime of unlawful possession of a firearm in the first degree.
+The person owns, accesses, has in the person’s custody, control, or possession, or receives any firearm:

-• After having previously been convicted or found not guilty by reason of insanity in Washington or elsewhere of:
+• After having previously been convicted or found not guilty because of insanity in Washington or elsewhere of:

-• Any felony not specifically listed as prohibiting firearm possession;
+• Any felony not explicitly listed as prohibiting firearm possession;

 • Any of the following crimes when committed by one family or household member against another or by one intimate partner against another, as those terms are defined by the statutes in effect at the time of the commission of the crime, committed on or after July 1, 1993: Assault in the fourth degree, coercion, stalking, reckless endangerment, criminal trespass in the first degree, or violation of the provisions of a protection order or no-contact order restraining the person or excluding the person from a residence;

-• Harassment when committed by one family or household member against another or by one intimate partner against another, as those terms are defined by the statutes in effect at the time of the commission of the crime, committed on or after June 7, 2018;
+• Harassment when committed by one family or household member against another or by one intimate partner against another, as the statutes in effect define those terms at the time of the commission of the crime, committed on or after June 7, 2018;

 • Any of the following misdemeanor or gross misdemeanor crimes: Domestic violence; stalking; cyberstalking; cyber harassment that contains threatening language or is made repeatedly or anonymously; harassment; aiming or discharging a firearm unlawfully; unlawful carrying or handling of a firearm; animal cruelty in the second degree; or any prior drug or alcohol offense committed within seven years of a conviction for any other prior drug or alcohol offense;